top of page

 For individuals and families desperate for solutions to severe alcohol addiction, the practical benefits of naltrexone implants can be tempting, however this type of treatment does carry higher risks than other evidence-based treatments.
 We highly discourage you from seeking treatment with Naltrexone implants.

-A safer alternative treatment to naltrexone implants for Alcohol Use Disorders: Antabuse
+A safer alternative treatment to Naltrexone implants for Alcohol Use Disorders: Antabuse - Disulfiram

-At The OAD Clinic, we carry a duty to recommend evidence-based treatments and treat all types of alcohol dependence with either Naltrexone tablets, Acamprosate or Antabuse, along with clinically-oriented talking therapies when necessary.
+At The OAD Clinic, we carry a duty to recommend evidence-based treatments and treat all types of alcohol dependence with either Naltrexone tablets, Acamprosate or Antabuse - Disulfiram, along with clinically-oriented talking therapies when necessary.

 For those asking What is Antabuse?

-Antabuse is used as alcohol aversion therapy: Antabuse induces nausea and even vomiting when alcohol is consumed.
+Antabuse is the brand name of Disulfiram and is used as alcohol aversion therapy: Antabuse induces nausea and even vomiting when alcohol is consumed.
 It is a very different approach to Naltrexone, which reduces cravings and feelings of euphoria associated with substance use disorder.

 Similarly, Acamprosate is similar to Naltrexone in that it reduces alcohol cravings and therefore helps sustain abstinence.